Nazir Sabir: Inspirational speaker

-As a photojournalist and naturalis, Sabir has in his archives a collection of over 5000 slides of mountains and the culture surrounding them.
+As a photojournalist and naturalist, Sabir has in his archives a collection of over 5000 slides of mountains and the culture surrounding them.
 He has been doing promotional slide shows at various Pakistani universities such as Air University ISB, Quaid Azam University, Aga Khan University, and internationally at McGill University in Canada and the University of Oxford in England to name a few and many other universities and different platforms in Pakistan and around the globe.

 More recently Sabir has been delivering inspirational lectures at various universities and forums in Pakistan on his spiritual experiences, encounters with death situations that are filled with unique experiences from his over three decades of climbing in Pakistan Nepal, Tibet, European Alps and Japanese Alps and the Canadian Rockies.